 My room has always been my personal drugstore consisting the vast amount of body lotions specifically for KP and dry skin, face moisturizers, hand creams, serums, coconut oil, hair treatments ...... yeah the list goes on.

 We have calendars to keep track on our daily tasks.
 We have period trackers for women.
 We have NBA databases of each player's statistics.
-All of which contains specific data being tracked.
-Why can't I have something to track my skincare routines, purchase dates, reminds me which products to use when the season changes for a new routine and if/when a product should run out if we follow the recommended usage?
+All of which contains specific data being tracked and logged.
+Why can't I have something to track my skincare routines, purchase dates, sends me notifications of which products to use when the season changes for a new routine and if/when a product should run out if we follow the recommended usage?
 Some might say, well if you forget to apply body lotion sometimes, how would you remember to log your beauty items into this app then?
 Isn't that an unncessary extra step?

 Granted that a majority of us pay with credit/debit cards now so our transactions will be posted on our bank statements 3 days later however, that still doesn't provide me what I need.
 It only supplies the store name, location (maybe) and your total paid for your order.